 Proponents of this view hang their position on three verses that refer to death as sleep, but the word used in the Greek for sleep is taken figuratively every other time it is used.
 The vast evidence of Scripture clearly implies that at death there is a separation of the soul and the body.

 The death of Jesus illustrates that the soul departs the body at death.
 Ephesians seems to indicate that upon His death Jesus went to the lower regions since he died as a sinner and his body was sealed in a tomb guarded by Roman soldiers.

 Reincarnation originates in Eastern religions and teaches that life recycles into another form until it finally is able to rid itself of bad karma and merge into nirvana with the cosmic consciousness.
 In Western thought, the soul is thought to evolve to a higher or lower life form based on how you behaved during this reincarnation.

 The writer of Hebrews speaks directly to any notion of reincarnation when he states flatly "it is appointed unto man ONCE to die and after that the judgment"

 I am not sure where the idea of annihilation comes from.
 We believe the Bible clearly teaches that once life begins at conception that life is eternal.
 Though it changes form from the womb to the world into eternity, it continues to exist.
 Our verse from Hebrews also suggests that life continues following physical death.

 Overwhelming Scriptural evidence supports the idea that upon death the soul leaves the body and goes either to Heaven or to eternal torment in Hell.
-In the words of the classic board game, Monopoly, "go directly to eternity and don't pass 'go'".
+In the word of the classic board game, Monopoly "go directly to eternity and don't pass 'go'".